Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 ### Core Module's Current Process Breakdown

- #### A pokerCompare object is the validator and evaluator.
+ #### A pokerCore object is the validator and evaluator.
-  - 1) All hands wished to be evaluated are passed as a vector of strings
+  1) All hands wished to be evaluated are passed as a vector of strings
        to the object.
 Each string element represents a poker hand.

-  - 2) The next two elements at the front of the vector are removed, and sent by reference into
+  2) The next two elements at the front of the vector are removed, and sent by reference into
        the next stage: validation.

-  - 3) Validation: Each hand (string) is vetted for correctness (please refer to the
+  3) Validation: Each hand (string) is vetted for correctness (please refer to the
        "Usage Notes" section above for more).
 If a hand is found to be invalid,
        hand is rejected, and the program exits with a failure.
 Else, each hand
        is passed by reference to the next stage: Conversion (a string vector into a vector of string vectors).

-  - 4) Conversion: Each hand (string) is parsed into a vector of string vectors (each vector element within is a string
+  4) Conversion: Each hand (string) is parsed into a vector of string vectors (each vector element within is a string
        that represents a card).
 After this process, the vector of string vectors (will now be referred to as the hand vector)
        moves on to the third stage: Evaluation.

-  - 5) Evaluation: Firstly, each hand undergoes a rank evaluation first.
+  5) Evaluation: Firstly, each hand undergoes a rank evaluation first.
 This process takes the hand vector and determines its
        rank by the algorithm.
 Once the rank is evaluated, a first stage rank evaluation is undergone with both hand vectors.
        Do note each rank evaluation uses an integer for comparisons (e.g., a royal-flush is a higher value than a two-pair).
        There are three outcomes that occur.
 Do note, that for simplicity, comparison is intertwined within this explanation for the evaluation process.

-       - v.1) Outcome #1: hand vector #1 has a higher rank.
+       v.1) Outcome #1: hand vector #1 has a higher rank.
               The rank of hand #1 is of greater rank value, and hand #1 is used as the winner of the comparison/evaluation (denoted by
               an integer 1 being returned).
 The Evaluation/comparison process stops and sends along the winner onto the next main stage: Result Return.

-       - v.2) Outcome #2: hand vector #2 has a higher rank.
+       v.2) Outcome #2: hand vector #2 has a higher rank.
               The rank of hand #2 is of greater rank value, and hand #2 is used as the winner of the comparison/evaluation (denoted by
               an integer 2 being returned).
 The Evaluation/comparison process stops and sends along the winner onto the next main stage: Result Return.

-       - v.3) Outcome #3: hand vector #1 and hand vector #2 have the same rank (same integer value denoting rank).
+       v.3) Outcome #3: hand vector #1 and hand vector #2 have the same rank (same integer value denoting rank).
               This particular outcome fully realizes the algorithm's power.
 A deeper evaluation/comparison is required to either break the tie,
               or see if both hand vectors are the same exact hand (disregarding order and suits).
 This outcome moves onto the deep evaluation stage.
 This process is called when a tie is returned to the comparator (denoted by an integer 3 being returned).

-                   v.DE) Deep Evaluation: Both hand vectors undergo a separate bitwise masking process (refer to the section: "The Algorithm" below for detail).
+                   v.DE) Deep Evaluation: Both hand vectors undergo a separate bitwise masking process (refer to the [section](#the-algorithm) for more detail).
                          This particular outcome fully realizes the algorithm's power.
 A deeper evaluation/comparison is undergone to either break the tie,
                          or see if both hands are the same exact hand (disregarding order and suits).
 Note that the hand vector (vector of string vectors)
                          is converted into a vector of cards for this process.
 Any further mention of a hand vector will be of this type.
 This outcome moves